decentdanoz/KingersDAO/readme.md

 ## Kingers-KNGR Contract code

-This is the original code which was used to deploy Kingers-KNGR to the Ethereum Classic chain.
+This is the verified code which was used to deploy Kingers-KNGR to the Ethereum Classic chain.

 Created by the HebeSwap TokenFactory: https://easy.hebeswap.com/#/